-What Counts as Real
+What Counts as Real?

 The Art of Invalidation

 Let us start this article with a thought experiment; look around your current environment and ask yourself, do I believe what I am seeing is real.
-It may seem like an obvious, absurd or even irrelevant question to some, but why is it is important to ponder.
+It may seem like an obvious, absurd or even irrelevant question to some, but why is it important to ponder.
 What constitutes reality is a question that puzzles many in the current times.
 Many debates centre on whether dreams, fantasies, imagination, consciousness and morality are real.

-The issue with this puzzle is that reality is not a universal agreed-upon concept.
+The issue with this puzzle is that reality is not a universally agreed-upon concept.
 Science has equated the realness of things to the degree they can be measured and proved with their stipulated guidelines.
-The issue is that science is not full proof as some things exist that it can't measure with its system of measurement, and they are many things measured that it is yet to conclude on.
+The issue is that science is not full- proof as some things exist that it can't measure with its system of measurement, and they are many things measured that it is yet to conclude on.
 Abstract concepts like consciousness, fantasy, thoughts and feelings that have no physical element have been elusive to measure but exist.
 The challenge comes from the claim that they are subjective and can't be measured objectively.

-Thoughts on the realness of things mostly trouble people who have had an existential crisis or are in an existential dilemma or even people who have had their belief system greatly challenged or shattered.
+Thoughts on the realness of things mostly trouble people who have had an existential crisis, are in an existential dilemma, or even have had their belief system greatly challenged or shattered.

 So, what exactly qualifies as real?

 The answer lies again in how we explore and discover the external world.
 Our exploration and discovery of the external world are dependent on consciousness.
 Consciousness is from the individual and influenced by experiences, as it distinguishes what is good or evil.
-Consciousness causes the difference in sense awareness as it is dependent on one's internal existence.
+Consciousness causes the difference in sense awareness as it depends on one's internal existence.
 Our beliefs about how everything is, are internal, not external, but are critical in experiencing the world.

 Since the truth is sustainable and constant, we should focus on an observable constant.
 The constant in what is real is simple; something is real if experienced.
 It may raise some questions when you put into consideration instances like hallucinations.
-Most, however, consider their hallucinations real as they interact with the voices.
+Most consider their hallucinations real as they interact with the voices.
 Many of them experience their auditory hallucinations as conversations.

 Your experiences are real because you have experienced them.
 Dreams, thoughts, feelings, fantasies, imagination and stories are real.
 They are as real as the stone you once held in your hand as you experience them.
-It is a matter of being open enough, not only to the realness of the external world but your internal world, as both matter and all are real.
+It is a matter of being open enough, not only to the realness of the external world but your inner world, as both matter and all are real.